Abyss-W4tcher/ab4yss-wr4iteups/SPIP 4.1.2 Vulnerabilities/How to easily setup SPIP with docker-compose/README.md

 ## Setup

-For my researches, I had to have the possibility to deploy quickly a SPIP environment on our machines.
+For my researches, I needed the possibility to deploy quickly a SPIP environment on our machines.
 For that, I took the `docker-compose` from https://thinkloveshare.com/hacking/rce_on_spip_and_root_me/ as a base.

 Steps :